aodr3w/page-analysis-api/README.md

 	•	If you want to extract only certain parts of the HTML (e.g., <body>), you can modify the fetching logic in fetchHTML or use an HTML parser for more robust parsing.
 	•	The above example shows a simplified prompt and response.
 Actual usage can involve more complex instructions or formatting for the LLM.

 Enjoy exploring the Page Analysis API!
 If you encounter any issues or have suggestions, feel free to open a pull request or create an issue in the repository.

+This structure is clean, professional, and Markdown-friendly for rendering on GitHub or other platforms.